-In this era of rapid knowledge and technological gains, individuals seeking to improve their educational circumstances often enter Chicago State University with relevant lifelong learning and work experiences and expectations of educational flexibility.
+In this era of rapid knowledge and technological gains, individuals seeking to improve their education circumstances often enter Chicago State University with relevant lifelong learning and work experiences and expectations of educational flexibility.
 The Nontraditional Degree Programs embrace many of these experiences by offering students an alternative to the traditional four-year degree program.
-In response to this growing population, CSU offers three Nontraditional

-Degree Programs: University Without Walls (UWW) and Individualized Curriculum Program (ICP).
+CSU offers two Nontraditional Degree Programs: Adult Integrated Learning (AIL) Program and Individualized Curriculum Program (ICP).